 Your story and what you stand for are two things that set you apart from your competition.
 But they’re not necessarily the only things that make you unique.
 Perhaps your Unique Selling Point (USP) is different and not related to your brand’s story at all.
 For example, it might be related to your business model and how you sell your products like in the case of this mattress selling company, Casper.

-Or this company, called MVMT, that sells watches in a way that’s cutting out the middleman and their retail markup.
+Or this company, called MVMT, sells watches in a way that’s cutting out the middleman and their retail markup.

 Both of these brands made sure to communicate the USP to their new subscribers quickly.
 The aim of this tactic is simple: It’s to help overcome the fear of making the first purchase by stressing the free shipping and returns, as well as the ten-year warranty and two-year warranty, respectively, that their customers get.
 This is critical if you’re seeing that many of your new email subscribers don’t ever complete their first order.